Multiqubit Clifford groups are unitary 3-designs

-To prove \thref{thm:Clifford3design}, we shall compute the frame potentials of the Clifford group up to fourth order and that of the restricted Clifford group for any order, from which the theorem follows.
-Our approach also applies to subgroups of the Clifford group that contain the HW group. \begin{lemma} Suppose $\overline{G}\geq\phw$ is a subgroup of the Clifford group $\pc$ in dimension $q=p^n$ and $R=\overline{G}/\phw$ (taken as a subgroup of $\Sp{2n}{p})$.
+The following lemma is useful not only in proving \lref{lem:CliffordFP}, but also in computing frame potentials of subgroups of the Clifford group that contain the HW group.
+See the appendix for a proof. \begin{lemma} Suppose $\overline{G}\geq\phw$ is a subgroup of the Clifford group $\pc$ in dimension $q=p^n$ and $R=\overline{G}/\phw$ (taken as a subgroup of $\Sp{2n}{p})$.
 Then